esphome/esphome-docs/components/sensor/ct_clamp.rst

 .. seo::
     :description: Instructions for setting up ct clamp sensors.
-    :image: flash.png
+    :image: ct_clamp.jpg

-The Current Transformer Clamp (``ct_clamp``) Sensor allows you to hook up a CT Clamp to an ADC pin in your device to measure single phase AC current.
-On the ESP8266 only pin A0 (GPIO17) supports this.
-On the ESP32 pins GPIO32 through GPIO39 can be used.
+The Current Transformer Clamp (``ct_clamp``) sensor allows you to hook up a CT Clamp to an analog voltage sensor (like the :doc:`ADC sensor <adc>`) and convert the readings to measured current.

+First, you need to set up a voltage sensor source (:doc:`ADC sensor <adc>`, but for example also :doc:`ADS1115 <ads1115>`) and pass it to the CT clamp sensor with the ``sensor`` option.

+Please also see `this guide <https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/introduction>`__ as an introduction to the working principle of CT clamp sensors and how to hook them up to your device.

 .. figure:: images/ct_clamp-ui.png
     :align: center